nucypher/nucypher/docs/source/guides/worklock_guide.rst

     Refunded Work ........
 0
     Remaining Work ....... <REMAINING WORK>

-Alternatively, when the allocated tokens have been claimed, the following is an example of the output
+Alternatively, when the NU has been allocated, the following is an example of the output

 .. code::

-    WorkLock Participant <BIDDER ADDRESS>
+    WorkLock Participant <PARTICIPANT ADDRESS>
     =====================================================
-    Tokens Claimed? ......
+    NU Claimed? ......
 Yes
     Locked ETH ...........
 22 ETH

     Completed Work .......
 0